kadena-io/pact-5/docs/builtins/with-capability.md

 ### Basic syntax

-To specify and request the grant of an acquired capability, use the following syntax:
+To specify and request the grant of an acquired `CAPABILITY`, use the following syntax:

-with-capability *capability* *body*
+`(with-capability CAPABILITY BODY)`

 ### Arguments